 Kelvin Trimper Scholarship

-The Kelvin Trimper Scholarship is a consumer advocacy scholarship that aims to support an individual to build their knowledge, or to research innovative ideas that will improve outcomes for consumers in the Australian energy sector.
+The Kelvin Trimper Scholarship is a consumer advocacy scholarship which supports an individual to build their knowledge, or to research innovative ideas that will improve outcomes for consumers in the Australian energy sector.

 Outside of SA Power Networks, Kelvin was an internationally respected rose expert, garden and horticulture writer and media personality.
 He was the recipient of the Member of the Order of Australia award, the Gold Medal of the World Federation of Rose Societies, the Australian Rose Award and was a Fellow of the Urban Development Institute of Australia, and of the University of South Australia.